NationalSecurityAgency/skills-service/service/src/main/resources/inception/Desc_AddOrModifyLevels.md

-Levels are users' achievement path - the overall goal of the gameified training profile is to encourage users to achieve the highest level.
+Levels are users' achievement path - the overall goal of the gamified training profile is to encourage users to achieve the highest level.
 Levels are tracked for the entire project as well as for each subject which provides users many ways to progress forward.

 The Skills dashboard supports two flexible ways to manage levels: